entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

  147. Central canal groove meets supraorbital groove: absent (0); present (1).
 > Carr (1991), Character 76; Carr and Hlavin (2010), Character 76; Rücklin *et al*.
 (2015), Character 76; Zhu Y *et al*.
 (2016), Character 76; Jobbins *et al*.
 (2022, 2024), Character 76; Xue *et al*.
 (2025), Character 147.

+175. Profundus sensory line: absent (0); present (1).
+> Modified from Johnson *et al*.
+(2000), Character 12.

+> - Johnson *et al*.
+(2000): "A short segment of the profundus sensory line on the anterior part of the preorbital has been recorded in *Heightingtonaspis anglica* and *Kujdanowiaspis* sp.
+(White, 1969; Denison, 1958, 1978)."

+176. Position of profundus sensory line: on preorbital (0); on postorbital (1), on both postorbital and preorbital plates (2).
+> Modified from Johnson *et al*.
+(2000), Character 22.

+> - Character 176 is contingent on Character 175.
+> - The profundus sensory canal of *Bryantolepis* extends from the preorbital plate to the postorbital plate.

+> Johnson *et al*.
+(2000): "In *Bryantolepis brachycephala* the profundus sensory line is present as a continuous line from the central sensory line on the postorbital to the centre of the preorbital terminating near the supraorbital sensory line (Denison, 1958)."

+177. Profundus sensory line connecting with the infraorbital sensory line: absent (0); present (1).
+> Modified from Johnson *et al*.
+(2000), Character 24.

+> - Character 177 is contingent on Character 175.
+> - In *Kujdanowisaspis podolica*, the short profundus sensory line is not connecting with the optic branch of infraorbital or central sensory lines.
+> Johnson *et al*.
+(2000): "A small segment of the profundus sensory line branches off the intersection of the central sensory line and the infraorbital sensory line (postorbital branch) in *Aleosteus eganensis*, an arrangement not recorded in any other actinolepid."

+178. Condition of profundus sensory line on preorbital and postorbital plates: disconnected segments (0), a continuous line (1).
+> Modified from Johnson *et al*.
+(2000), Character 23.

+> - Character 178 is contingent on Character 176.
+> - Johnson *et al*.
+(2000): "This character is known only in *Simblaspis cachensis* (Denison, 1958)."

  161. Number of posterior pit lines: two pairs (0); one pair (1).
 > Dupret *et al*.
 (2009, 2017), Character 29; Zhu *et al*.
 (2010), Character 29; Xue *et al*.
 (2025), Character 161.